tcltk/tcl/doc/markdown/lseq.md

 % lseq 1 to 5 by 0   ;# all step sizes of 0 produce an empty list
 ```

-The numeric arguments in *start*, *end*, *stepValue* and *count* may also be valid expressions.
+The numeric arguments in \fIstart\fR, \fIend\fR, \fIstepValue\fR and \fIcount\fR may also be valid expressions.
 The expression will be evaluated and the numeric result will be used.
 An expression that does not evaluate to a number will produce an invalid argument error.

-*Start* defines the initial value and *end* defines the limit, not necessarily the last value. **lseq** produces a list with *count* elements, and if *count* is not supplied, it is computed as:
+*Start* defines the initial value and \fIend\fR defines the limit, not necessarily the last value. \fBlseq\fR produces a list with \fIcount\fR elements, and if \fIcount\fR is not supplied, it is computed as:

 ```
 count = int( (end - start + stepValue) / stepValueq )